 Having additional training in pain management, she uses many different tools in physical medicine, including trigger point injections, manual therapy, and nutritional supplements to manage pain, rarely having to rely on prescription medications.
 While studying naturopathic medicine, Dr. Apfelbaum completed the coursework for a massage therapy and incorporates this knowledge into her treatments.

 Dr. Apfelbaum grew up outside of Philadelphia, Pennsylvania with her parents.
 She spent time working in the medical field at her dad’s dental office, and gets creativity from her mom who is an artist.
 She currently lives in Bothell with her husband and cats Chloe and Leo.
 In her free time you can find Dr. Apfelbaum kayaking, running outside, snowboarding, painting and cooking.
 Visit her food blog for healthy recipe ideas!

 Check our Facebook page for regular updates about upcoming events and health articles.
 Dr. Apfelbaum likes to spend time in the community giving health presentations, attending events, and spreading wellness education to others.
 She has experience in public radio, and writes a monthly health column for the Bothell-Kenmore Reporter and Woodinville Weekly newspapers.
-She is an active member of the American Association of Naturopathic Physicians, the Washington Association of Naturopathic Physicians, and the Puget Sound Functional medicine group, and participates in Evergreen Hospital Wellness Outreach program.
+She is an active member of the American Association of Naturopathic Physicians, and on the Board of Directors for the Washington Association of Naturopathic Physicians, a member of the Naturopathic Alliance, the Puget Sound Functional medicine group, and an educator for Evergreen Hospital Wellness Outreach program.